geier/etherTeX/README.md

 **why is the pdf is not properly displayed?**

-pdf.js is no perfect yet
+pdf.js is not perfect yet

 **can I download the pdf?**

 yes, at http://brutus.lostpackets.de/ethertex/pad.pdf
+but there should also be a link at the top of the site

-** I tried it on my own server, but it doesn't work**
+**I tried it on my own server, but it doesn't work**

 don't hesitate to contact me, for example via mail at geier ät lostpackets dot de or via jabber/xmpp at geier ät jabber dot ccc dot de